-Follow two 18th-century Irish families through three generations and two continents of struggles.
+Follow two 18th-century Irish families through four generations and two continents of struggles.
 A haunting tale of love, murder, and betrayal.

 trailer by Candace J. Carter